MinishLab/minishlab.github.io/_posts/2024-10-29-tokenlearn_blogpost.md

 ---
 layout: post
-title: Tokenlearn blogpost
+title: "POTION: bag of tricks leads to better models"
 categories: [Model2Vec]
 ---

 This blogpost describes the [Tokenlearn](https://github.com/MinishLab/tokenlearn) method, which is a method to pre-train Model2Vec models.

-# Bag of tricks leads to better models: POTION

 We've been brewing, concocting, distilling, and came up with a new distillation technique that leads to much better models, which we are now releasing under the name POTION.
 We open source all models, code, and data.